ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 ## High Availability

 As a distributed cluster, kafka brokers ensure high availability to process new events.
 Topic has replication factor to support not loosing data in case of broker failure.
-You need at least 3 brokers to ensure availability and a replication factor set to 3 for each topic, so no data will be lost.
+You need at least 3 brokers to ensure availability and a replication factor set to 3 for each topic, so no data should be lost.

 The brokers need to run on separate physical machines.